Before any works can be undertaken within any Council-managed road reserves, you must apply for a Works Within Municipal Road Reserves Permit.

 Fees

 The fees for a “Works within Road Reserve” permit are set with the Road Management Act and are indexed annually.
-Your works project fee will be determined from the fees schedule according to the extent of the work.

 Any vehicle crossing / crossover works must be constructed in accordance with the following IDM standard drawings: